 An individual who has experienced or believes they are at risk of experiencing violence, threats, or abuse may apply for a civil protection order.
-Protection orders may be issued following reports of: domestic violence and stalking or sexually-oriented offense.
+Protection orders may be issued following reports of domestic violence, stalking or sexually oriented offenses.
 Civil protection orders can be obtained through local courts, depending upon the location of the incident/accused individual.